rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-spring-amqp.md

 </pre>

-Using the project setup as defined in (see [tutorial one](tutorial-one-spring-amqp.html)) with start.spring.io and SpringInitialzr the preparing the runtime is the same as the other tutorials:
+Using the project setup as defined in (see [tutorial one](tutorial-one-spring-amqp.html)) with start.spring.io and SpringInitializr the preparing the runtime is the same as the other tutorials:

 <pre class="lang-bash">